Cory in the House (video game): Reception

-Cory in the House was critically panned, earning an overall score of 35% out of 100 on aggregate review website GameRankings.
-IGN's Jack DeVries criticized the gameplay controls, calling them "clunky" and "hard to control", and found fault with the game's included laugh track that goes along with the dialogue sequence jokes.
+Cory in the House was critically panned, earning an overall score of 35% on aggregate review website GameRankings based on two reviews.
+IGNs Jack DeVries criticized the gameplay controls, calling them "clunky" and "hard to control", and found fault with the game's included laugh track that goes along with the dialogue sequence jokes.
+Trevor of Da Gameboyz gave Cory in the House a 40%, advising fans of the show to avoid playing the game.